philwantsfish/scala-bitcoin-jsonrpc/README.md

 import client._
 ```

-Using the APIs is very similar to using the bitcoin-cli.
+The API is very similar to the bitcoin-cli.
 For example `getinfo()` will run the bitcoin-cli command `getinfo`:

 ```scala
 println(getinfo())